vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 https://www.youtube.com/watch?v=6_eyKzs_GU4

-Tilt jar,
+Tilt pitcher,
 ensure steam hole close to side, ensure milk just cover the hole, start and adjust the distance quickly.
-At \~12s, raise the jar, stop at \~22s.
+At \~12s, raise the pitcher, stop at \~22s.

 Swirl the milk somewhat but not too gentally.

 Don't froth too thick,
-pull foam from 12oz to 20oz jar before latte art.
+pull foam from 12oz to 20oz pitcher before latte art.

 When doing 7oz in deeper cup,
 stop at \~25s,